Family Communications

 • Orientation Registration Due June 30 - Orientation is mandatory for all students but this form helps us gather some additional information including any accommodations you may need if you are visiting with them, their restaurant choice for Faux Friday, etc.

-June 12, 2023: An In Depth Look at Course Registration Preparation
+June 11: An In-Depth Look at Course Registration Preparation

-Course registration is in about one month for students.
+Course registration for students is in about one month.
 This can be both exciting and overwhelming for students to decide their college courses for the first time.
 While they may not be here in Bethlehem, there are so many resources and people here to help!
 We shared these resources with students, and we are sharing them with you as well.
-We ask that you remember that it is important for students to navigate this process!
+We ask that you remember that it is important for students to navigate this process.
 We know you want to help and support your students, but we promise you that having them complete this process is an important step.
 That being said, if you find them getting overwhelmed or frustrated we hope these resources will help you understand how you might support them while they transition to campus life.

 A Lehigh staff member in their advising unit will reach out to them via their Lehigh email address.
-They will remind them of resources available and offer to assist as they explore which courses to take and how to layout their schedule.
-There will be virtual advising sessions OR webinars available during June depending on their college and program.
-If you were not able to attend, please check out the recording of the webinar hosted last week, Academic Support for Students.
-It has great information for both students and families.
+They will remind them of resources available and offer to assist as they explore which courses to take and how to lay out their schedule.
+There will be virtual advising sessions and webinars available during June, organized specifically by their college or program.

-Registration will start between July 17-19 and will close on July 28.
-Students will receive an email in early July with their exact day and time.
+Registration will start between July 15-17 and will close on July 26.
+Students will receive an email from the Office of the Registrar in early July with their exact day and time.
 They have so many resources for them to explore and prepare!
-Here are a few tips from us of how to get started:
+Here are a few tips from us of how your student can get started:

 Deciding which courses to take in fall?
-Review your course packet, check the portal and your email for additional information, see the first-year enrollment website for sample schedules, and contact your academic unit.
+Review their course packet, check the portal and their email for additional information, see the first-year enrollment website for sample schedules, and contact their academic unit.

 Have questions about utilizing the registration system?
-Review the First-Year Enrollment website for videos on how to utilize the registration system and contact Registration & Academic Services.
+Review the First-Year Enrollment website for videos on how to utilize the registration system and contact the Office of the Registrar.

 Having trouble during the registration period?
-Use the Live Chat on the Registration & Academic Services webpage to talk with someone in the moment.
+Use the Live Chat on the Registrar’s webpage to talk with someone in the moment.

-June 22, 2023: Move-In & Family Orientation Information from the OFYE & Housing Services
+June 28: Move In & Family Orientation Information from the OFYE & Housing Services

 Move-In